Jalore Fort: History

-During the reign of Kanhadadeva, Jalore was conquered in 1311 by Ala ud din Khilji, Sultan of Delhi.
+During the reign of Kanhadadeva, Jalore was conquered in 1311 by Alauddin Khilji, the Sultan of Delhi.

-Jalore was conquered by the Rathore of Ratlam and remained a part of Jodhpur State until it integrated to India.
+Jalore was conquered by the Rathore of Ratlam and remained a part of Jodhpur State until it integrated into India.

 Physical features

 Jalore fort is perched atop a steep and perpendicular hill.
 It commands the town from rocky outcrop 336m (1200 ft) high fortified with a wall and bastions with cannon mounted upon them.

-The fort has four gigantic gates however it is approachable only from one side, after a two-mile (3 km) long serpentine ascent.
+The fort has four gigantic gates; however, it is approachable only from one side, after a two-mile (3 km) long serpentine ascent.
 The approach to the fort is from the north, up a steep, slippery road through three rows of fortification to a single rampart wall 6.1m (20ft) high.
 It takes an hour to climb up.
 The fort is built on the lines of traditional Hindu architecture.